-According to the USDA, more than 11 million children in the United States live in “food insecure” homes.
-Although that phrase may seem mild, it means those households don’t have enough food for every family member to lead a healthy life.
+According to the USDA, 11.7 million children in the United States live in “food insecure” homes — in other words, households where there isn’t enough food for every family member to lead a healthy life.
 That’s about 1 million more than in 2019.

-While the boost to SNAP helps to address the growing problem, No Kid Hungry works with Congress to improve the program and others like it.
-No Kid Hungry educates community leaders, parents, supporters, and CEOs on how to reach out to elected officials to urge them to strengthen and expand programs like SNAP.
+While the boost to SNAP helps to address the growing problem, No Kid Hungry constantly works with Congress to improve SNAP and other programs like it, also educating community leaders, parents, supporters, and CEOs about how to urge elected officials to strengthen and expand programs like SNAP.

 Putting a face on hunger